CodeYourFuture/syllabus/docs/git/cli/lesson.md

 After using the Git CLI, it’s natural to start automating and scripting your workflow.
 You can use Git hooks to fail a commit if your tests didn’t pass and even add your Jira ticket ID to the beginning of the commit.
 This added power allows you to write better deployment script.

+## 2) Comparing Github Desktop and Git CLI

+TODO: Details and screenshots here comparing them

+## 3) Git Cheatsheet and Resources

+TODO: Add resources and chearsheet for Git

 ## Coursework

 You can find this weeks coursework [here](./homework).